 A blood sample is taken and reveals the following…

-- The underlying issue in this particular patient is a lack of endogenous ADH which is resulting in inappropriate water loss at the kidneys.
+The underlying issue in this particular patient is a lack of endogenous ADH which is resulting in inappropriate water loss via the kidneys.

 A few days later…

-The patient is given desmopressin on advice of the endocrine team and over the next 4 days the patient’s sodium levels normalise, with no more desmopressin required.
-However 7 days post-op the patient again feels unwell, so some further blood tests are performed.
+The patient is given desmopressin on the advice of the endocrine team and over the next 4 days, the patient’s sodium levels normalise, with no more desmopressin required.
+However at 7 days post-op, the patient feels unwell again, so some further blood tests are performed.

-- Often the first line of management for this condition is to fluid restrict the patient.
+Often the first line of management for this condition is fluidrestriction.

 A few more days later…